omamori-finder/omamori-finder-v2-server/README.md

 1. Open Docker Desktop.

 2. To run the server in development, we use a Docker container.
 Before running the container, set your AWS credentials as environment variables.

+  ❗You can run the server without setting the credentials, but you won’t be able to upload or retrieve pictures.❗

    In a `bash` terminal, run the following `export` commands (found under _Option 1: Set AWS environment variables_) after logging in through the access portal: